 - While the butternut squash is in the oven, Heat the olive oil in a large pot.
 Add the onion and garlic and cook, stirring occasionally, for 3 to 4 minutes or until the onion is just beginning to become translucent.
 Add the Anaheim pepper, red bell pepper, and mushrooms and cook, stirring occasionally, for 3 to 4 more minutes or until the mushrooms become slightly tender.

 - Add the green chiles, kidney beans, black beans, navy beans, diced tomatoes, tomato sauce, tomato paste, maple syrup, cumin, ancho chili pepper, thyme, parsley, and the remaining smoked paprika.
 Stir until combined and turn the heat up to high.
-Stir in the pasta.
+Stir in the pasta and vegetable broth.
 Once the chili is boiling, turn the heat down to a simmer and keep cooking, stirring occasionally until the pasta is al dente and the chili has thickened, about 10 minutes.
 You can add the butternut squash as soon as it's done roasting in the oven it will likely be around the time you're adding the beans or shortly thereafter.

 - Stir in the nutritional yeast and liquid smoke.
 Add salt and pepper to taste.
 Serve immediately topped with green onions and/or vegan cheese, if using.
 Leftovers will keep, stored in an airtight container for a week in the refrigerator or a couple months in the freezer.
 Enjoy!